Informing Policy Decisions

 Since 1988, the African American community has been living in a Philadelphia with approximately a murder every day, or every other day.
-The White community, on the other hand, has been living in a Philadelphia with a murder once a week.87.
-Fruehwald, Josef.
-March 31, 2012.
-Val Systems: More on Philadelphia Homicide.
+The White community, on the other hand, has been living in a Philadelphia with a murder once a week.4

 There are two reasons why I chose to include this example here.
 First, Fruehwald’s analysis has a different purpose from most crime-based visualizations that data geeks have made over the last few years.
-Crime maps, for instance, are often titillating because of the fears the user has of walking into the wrong neighborhood.
-Fruehwald’s analysis, and especially his characterization of what it means, is instead rather humbling for those of us that lived in Philadelphia without knowing how bad it was for some communities.
+Typical crime maps show what to avoid by reinforcing divisions.
+Fruehwald’s analysis, and especially his characterization of what it means, is instead about empathy and is rather humbling for those of us that lived in Philadelphia without knowing how bad it was for some communities.

-The second reason is more technical.
+The second reason for including Fruehwald’s analysis is more technical.
 Fruehwald’s choice of vertical axis, the murder rate, was carefully crafted to put the values into meaningful terms.
 It shows the average time between murders, in days, which is more understandable than the more typical measure of incidences per month or per year.
 This isn’t just a graph.
-It is a visualization made to covey a message.
+It is a visualization made to convey a message.